 By taking these steps, all functionality related to attribution, analytics, and measurement will be properly implemented between the app clip and full app.

-Tracking Events:
+Measuring Events:

-Track user behavior and actions beyond the install.
+Measure user behavior and actions beyond the install.

-Examples include in-app purchases, level completions, or other noteworthy user activity you wish to track.
+Examples include in-app purchases, level completions, or other noteworthy user activity you wish to measure.
 Events can be instrumented either by using the standard format provided by the SDK or using your own custom event name and data.

 Standard Events:

 Standard events are built by first selecting a standard event type and then setting any applicable standard parameters you wish to include with the event.
 For example, you might choose a Purchase standard event type and set values for the Price and Name parameters.
 There are a variety of standard event types to choose from and dozens of standard parameters available.
-When creating a standard event, you only need to set values for the parameters you wish to track.
+When creating a standard event, you only need to set values for the parameters you wish to measure.
 A maximum of 16 parameters can be set.

 - Create an event object using the desired standard event type.